demon36/plebspot/readme.md

 ```
 make
 ```
-- psst: build config is not so windows friendly but you can work your way through using mingw + gcc/clang
+- currently mingw is required on windows, but the source code is portable

 #### how to use ?
 - initialize plebspot in an empty directory